whoisnp/whoisnp/README.md

 <!-- - 🔨 I'm Currently Doing my internship at Oye Busy Tech! -->
 - 🔨 Currently I'm
     - Doing my Engineering Degree
-    - Doing my Intenship at Oye Busy tech
+    - Working as Software Engineer in Apisero Inc.
-    - Learning Vue and react
+    - Learning Mulesoft

 - 🎯 In the near future, i plan to ...
 	- Learn aws and devops